 Seb chatting to local primary school children learning to play table tennis at the Greenhouse Centre

-Seb interviewing David Cameron at our latest In Conversation Lunch.
+Seb interviewing David Cameron at our In Conversation Lunch in December 2018.
 We managed to raise an incredible £60,000 for Greenhouse Sports and £30,000 for Alzheimer’s Research.
 David Cameron is President of Alzheimer’s Research

 Seb interviewing Steve Cram, Daley Thompson and Sean Fitz-Patrick after our inaugural Golf Day at the Grove in May 2018.
 Sponsored by Audemars Piguet, we raised £40,000 for Greenhouse Sports.